 Most people are active on social media platforms like Facebook and Instagram which are known to collect data and personalize ads depending on your browsing history or activity.
 Your pictures, posts and likes are all visible online and are accessible to anyone with an internet connection.
 When you’re scrolling through your timeline on these platforms, you may notice that many of the advertisements are strangely specific and eerily similar to things that you’ve searched for previously elsewhere.
 By using a Sudo identity to manage your social media accounts, you’re cutting the digital cord between your personal identity, online purchases and activity on other apps.

 A Sudo profile can also protect you while you’re dating.
 With the increased popularity of dating apps, it’s common to provide phone numbers to potential dates with whom you haven’t met.
 This can lead to awkward situations if the date doesn’t go well or if you’re still receiving messages and calls from someone you’ve cut ties with months ago.
 MySudo can help keep you safe while meeting new people.
-If you decide that it’s not a love connection, you can easily delete the phone number and create a new one.
+If you decide that it’s not a love connection, you can easily mute the notifications on, or delete, the Sudo* and create a new one.

 The Big Takeaway